jhstaudacher/MonteCarloCooperativeGames/MonteCarloCooperativeGames/README.md

 ## Development workflow

 - Run check often and fix any errors, warnings and notes
-- Be extremly careful with top level code in a package.
+- Be extremely careful with top level code in a package.
 It is ONLY run when the package is build, NEVER again.
 Mainly use them for static variables.
 Any R code outside of a function is suspicious and should be carefully reviewed.
 - Using library, source and require in a package is forbidden
-- Subfolders in the R directory are not supported.
+- Sub folders in the R directory are not supported.

 ### General workflow